AlvBarros/dependency_injection/README.md

 }
 ```

-Since `Car.engine` is `final` and also required in the constructor, we make sure that it will never be null, and therefore will always work.
+Since `Car.engine` is `final` and also required in the constructor, we make sure that it will never be null.

 ```dart main.dart
 void main() {